moumar/ruby-audioinfo/README.md

 # ruby-audioinfo

+## Status: unmaintained

+🚨 This project is no longer actively maintained.

 Glues together various audio ruby libraries and presents a unified API to the developer.
 Currently, supported formats are: mp3, ogg, mpc, ape, wma, flac, aac, mp4, m4a.